Affordable housing in Canada: 2010s

 In 2012, while Canada had a strong real estate market many Canadian households faced housing insecurity.

 At the 2018 National Housing Conference hosted by the CMHC, concerns were raised about a stark increase in the financialization of the housing sector that had extended into the private rental market.
 Canadian Federation of Apartment Associations disagreed with the premise, and described conference featured speakers as "progressives."
 Issues included the rise of "amateur landlords," condominiums, Airbnb, short-term rentals, increased rents, and problems with evictions.
 Multiple-residential buildings are being purchased as housing assets to generate wealth at a time when rental units are in short supply.

 The 2022 federal budget, released on April 7, called for a review of tax treatment for large corporate trusts that use residential real estate as financial investment instruments.
 This review would examine the impact of housing as an asset class on Canadian homebuyers and renters.
 The budget also included $1.5 billion for housing cooperatives as part of the solution to the affordable housing crisis.
 From the early 1990s to 2020, 25 of the biggest financial landlordsincluding REITsconsolidated about 330,000 rental suites representing 20% of Canada's "private, purpose-built stock of rental apartments."
-REITs had no rental units in 1996; by 2020, they owned 200,000 suites.
 As of 2021, REITs and other financial landlords benefit from preferential tax treatment, which Martine August described as state subsidies.
 August has called on the CMHC to stop providing financial landlords with "preferential mortgage lending rates", which are effectively subsidies to firms that are not providing public good.
 She also calls on the federal government to disallow financial landlords form accessing National Housing Strategy loans and grants since these firms "eliminate affordable housing as a business strategy."